 Training and Development

 The College provides training opportunities for staff at all levels to ensure they have the skills to perform their duties with competence.
-All staff receive an annual appraisal, professional and personal development is encouraged, and the College rewards high performing staff.
+All staff receive an annual appraisal, professional and personal development is encouraged and supported, and the College rewards high performing staff.

 Health and Safety